gusta-project/go-api/README.md

 migrate -source file://migrations -database postgres://gusta:changeme@localhost:5432/gusta?sslmode=disable drop
 ```

-Note: This will probably not be it.
+Note on the migration package: This will probably not be it.
 Lots of strange behaviors.
-E. g. using the above command with `-dir migrations/` fails in reading the existing files, because it can not convert the path to int.
+E. g. using the above command to create a new migration with `-dir migrations/` fails in reading the existing files, because it can not convert the path to int.
 Too bad.